calKU0/JSAGROSyncServices/README.md

-# JSAGROAllegroSync
+# JSAGROSyncServices

-> 💼 **Commercial Project** — Part of a private or client-facing initiative.
+> 💼 **Commercial Project** — part of a private or client-facing initiative.

 ## Overview

-JSAGROAllegroSync is a Windows Service that automates the management of product listings on Allegro.
-It fetches products from a supplier database via API, updates the local database, enriches products with category suggestions, parameters, and images, and synchronizes listings with an Allegro account.

-The project also includes a WPF-based configurator, enabling administrators to monitor logs, review daily warnings and errors, and manage service settings effortlessly.
+**JSAGROSyncServices** is a set of Windows Services designed for the JSAGRO client, automating product and offer synchronization across multiple platforms.
+Each service is independent and handles a specific data source or target system, ensuring reliable data transfer and robust logging.

-## Key Features
+## Services

+### JSAGROSyncServices.GaskaToAllegro

-- **Automated Product Management:** Fetch products from supplier API and update the local database.
+- Fetches products from the **Gaska API** (JSON format)
-- **Category and Parameter Enrichment:** Retrieve suggested Allegro categories, category parameters, and applicable product values.
+- Enriches products with Allegro categories, parameters, and images
-- **Image Management:** Upload product images to Allegro automatically.
-- **Offer Synchronization:** Update existing Allegro offers or create new offers based on database products.
-- **WPF Configurator:**
+- Creates new offers or updates existing ones in **Allegro**
+- Handles error reporting and daily summary logs

+### JSAGROSyncServices.AllegroToErli

+- Fetches product listings from **Allegro**
+- Maps Allegro data to the Erli schema
+- Synchronizes products into **Erli**
+- Maintains logs of all synchronization actions and errors

+## Features

+### GaskaToAllegro

+- Automated product fetching and enrichment
+- Allegro offer creation and updates
+- Image management and upload
-  - Real-time log monitoring with daily summary of warnings and errors.
+- Real-time and daily summary logging
+- Configurable API and service settings

+### AllegroToErli

+- Allegro product retrieval and transformation
+- Reliable data mapping to Erli
+- Incremental synchronization with database logging
+- Error tracking and notification
-  - Edit all service configuration parameters from a user-friendly interface.
+- Configurable service parameters
-- **Robust Logging:** Track all service actions and database updates.

 ## Screenshots